grahamgilbert/blog/_posts/2019-03-27-macaduck-2019-resources.md

  - MacAD.UK
 ---

-Many thanks to everyone who came to my talk at MacAD.UK.
-The links to all of the code used in my talk is below.
+The links to all of the code used in my talk at MacAD.UK are below.

 * [Movember](https://graham.at/movember)
 * [Movember on Facebook](https://graham.at/fbmovember)